Database Replication Explained: Techniques and Challenges

 Which:

-is the total number of nodes
+N is the total number of nodes

-Is the minimum nodes that must acknowledge a write to be considered as a successful write operation
+W Is the minimum nodes that must acknowledge a write to be considered as a successful write operation

-Is the minimum nodes that must respond to a read to be considered as a successful read operation
+R Is the minimum nodes that must respond to a read to be considered as a successful read operation

 So for example:

-So here we must have 3 successful nodes in write operation and 3 successful nodes in read operation
+If we have 5 nodes the quorum may be something like 3+3 > 5 So here we must have 3 successful nodes in write operation and 3 successful nodes in read operation

-but what if the reachable nodes is less than w in writes operation and less than r in read operation?
+But what if the reachable nodes is less than W in writes operation and less than R in read operation?

-Here is come the sloppy quorum
+Here comes the sloppy quorum.

 Sloppy Quorum